zhou-1/Computer-Security/Project 3/README.md

-# roject 3 Computer Security
+# Project 3 Computer Security
 This assumes that you have read the pen-testing module.
 By  Eastern, lucy.mscs.mu.edu  will  become  operable  on  port  80.
 Just  direct  your  browser  to lucy.
 There you will find a page that directs you to several webpages.